Data Breach Policy

 Lead Responsible Officers

-The Managing Director and Data Protection Office will be responsible for overseeing management of the breach in accordance with the Data Breach Management Plan.
+The Managing Director and Data Protection Manager will be responsible for overseeing management of the breach in accordance with the Data Breach Management Plan.
 Suitable further delegation may be appropriate in some circumstances.

 5. Data Breach Management Plan